juliuskoskela/c-vec/README.md

 # Vec: A Dynamic Vector in C

-The C-standard library doesn't offer a good dynamic data-structure often found in other languages such a a `vector` in C++ or a `Vec` in Rust.
-This is an overview of the idea, design and implementation of such data-structures in C.
+The C-standard library doesn't offer a good dynamic data structure often found in other languages such `vector` in C++ or `Vec` in Rust.
+This is an overview of the idea, design and implementation of such data-structure in C.

 ## Features of a Dynamic Data-Structure

-When we talk about a dynamic data-structure, we usually mean a container with a growing memory buffer.
+When we talk about a dynamic data structure, we usually mean a container with a growing memory buffer.
 Such buffer has a certain strategy to allocate more memory when the existing memory runs out.
 Usually the startegy is to double the size of the buffer each time a limit is reached.
 This way we minimize the number